-1. Add new members:
+1. Add New Members

-Posting to your social media accounts and sending email broadcasts to your entire marketing list are both great ways to convert current followers to new group members.
+Posting to your social media accounts and sending email broadcasts to your entire marketing list are great ways to convert current followers to new group members.
 Announcements don’t have to be complicated, but they should define who the group is for and what benefits they’ll reap as a member.

 My name is (your name) from (your company).
 I enjoy your (content) and think you do a great job at (action/compliment).